 Hard mat.
 In case the first methods which I explain above didn’t work, you might want to consider using a mat remover tool to remove the mat itself.
 Know that that will not leave a mark on your dog and will not be noticed.
 Pomeranian hair mats usually occur in the lower fur of your pomeranian.

 The lower layer of your dog fur (undercoat) is made to protect your pomeranian skin from the sun and cool the body, along with the guard hair (uppercoat) preventing the sun from reaching directly to the body and absorbing heat.

-So let me cover up the steps your need to take:
+the steps your need to take:

 - Lightly brush your pomeranian hair

 - With your hand try to untangle the mat

 - Put some dog hair container with water or detangle leave-in spray in the area

 - Lightly brush and try again to detangle the mat with your fingers.

 - If the above doesn’t work use a mat remover tool or address a professional